eljanaz888/pos-landing-page/src/contents/terms11.md

 ---
 id: terms11
-terms:  Governing Law
+terms:  Modifications
-paragraph: These Terms will be subject to and interpreted in accordance with the laws of the Republic of Albania, without affecting the principles of conflict of law.
+paragraph: We reserve the right to make changes or revisions to these Terms at any time without prior notice.
+Your continued use of the Site following any changes to these Terms constitutes your acceptance of the new Terms.
 ---